cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 # TODO

+ * Performance - getAppRefactors is taking almost  sec.
+Make a generic predicate with cache (get which diags are in current position and cache it - make a generic predicate since almost all use the same thign)
  * apply all quick fixes in this file ! define a mechanism of priorities when two or more fixes attach the same position.
  * perhaps we could just recreate the simple-ast sourcefile instead of the whole project
  * use getcodefixes instead of refactors